davidscarth/edge-ai-study/code/low-smem-shaders/README.md

 Here are some experimental GLSL shaders which respect the hardware limitations of Raspberry Pi or similar devices

-Vulkan 1.0 compliant.
+Should be Vulkan 1.0 safe.
 Compile with glslc or similar.

+They may not work at all, YMMV

 #### General Hardware Constraints and Limits: